-The Reflection was co-created by Stan Lee, who took charge of most of the writing and pretty much directed the entire tone that the series would take.
-It was co-written by another bloke and you see a lot of Hiroshi Nagahama’s influence in there, but Stan Lee reigns supreme here.
+The Reflection was co-created by Stan Lee, who took charge of the writing and decided what kind of tone the series would take.
+He was given a lot of creatively liberty, so his influence and passion are obvious throughout the entire anime.

 Not a big surprise, because The Reflection is basically anime X-Men.
-After a mysterious phenomenon known as “The Reflection” caused rampant mutation in humans touched by its light, the world became a mistrusting place where regular folks live in fear of “Refs” that they view as a threat to society.
-Some are able to hide their mutations well, but others have had their bodies so visibly altered they hardly still resemble people.
-The Refs who feel upset about this have banded together in a terrorist organization that is looking to bolster their forces to aid in their villainous schemes, threatening the peace of the Refs that just want to live normal lives.
+After a mysterious phenomenon known as “The Reflection” caused rampant mutation in humans touched by its light, the world became a mistrusting place.
+Regular folks live in fear of the mutated “Refs”, who they they view as a threat to society.
+Some are able to hide their mutations well, but others have had their bodies so visibly altered that they hardly still resemble humans.
+The Refs who feel upset about this have banded together in a terrorist organization that now threatens to escalate conflicts between them and the rest of society.

-It’s a fun addition to the line-up of superhero stories that have been appearing these past few years and getting a story from the grandmaster of superheroes himself, so shortly before his death, makes this a series worth visiting for that reason alone.
+The Reflection is a great addition to the line-up of superhero anime that have been appearing these past few years.
+Getting a story like this from the grandmaster of superheroes himself, so shortly before his death, makes this a series worth visiting for that reason alone.

 #2 Comic book artstyle

-Most of the criticism that was leveled against The Reflection relates back to its visual style, which many found unappealing.
-True, it’s definitely not what you’d expect from a modern anime, but as a superhero story written by Stan Lee, it feels like a nice homage that the visuals are reminiscent of a comic book brought to life.
+Most of the criticism leveled against The Reflection relates back to its visual style, which many found unappealing.
+True, it’s definitely not what you’d expect from a modern anime.
+As a superhero story written by Stan Lee, though, it feels like a nice homage that the visuals are reminiscent of a comic book brought to life.

-The very American design of the characters is nice to see in an anime and I like how everything is colored.
-The anime doesn’t do much shading or gradients, so every character and background is made up of solid colors.
-It may sound simplistic and I was skeptical too until I actually saw it in action.
-The Reflection is a very colorful show and the flat colors mean actual creativity is required to make shots look nice, leading to gorgeous scenes like the one above.
+The very American design of the characters is nice to see in an anime and I like how it’s all colored.
+The anime doesn’t do much shading or gradients, so everything is instead made up of solid colors.
+It may sound simplistic and I was skeptical too, until I actually saw it in action.
+The Reflection is a very colorful show and the flat colors mean actual creativity is required to make shots look nice; leading to gorgeous scenes like the one above.